-At COP26, nations agree to speed climate action, but world remains off target
+At COP26, nations speed climate action but leave world still headed for dangerous warming

 But delivering, it turned out, did not come easily.

-By the second week of the conference, the fanfare had given way to a sobering reality: Commitments made here, however promising, will depend on words becoming concrete action in the months and years to come.
+By the second week of the conference, the fanfare had given way to a sobering reality: Commitments made here, however promising, will depend on words becoming concrete action.

 As negotiations stretched on, the U.N.
 Environment Program reported that COP26 would likely end with Earth on track to warm 2.5 degrees Celsius (4.5 degrees Fahrenheit) — though other analyses suggested the number could drop if countries take swift action to fulfill long-term pledges.

-Despite a wave of vows to zero out emissions by the middle of the century, the U.N. analysis found, countries’ plans between now and the end of the decade would shatter hopes of keeping warming to 1.5 Celsius.
-Scientists said humanity has less than a 20 percent chance of meeting that goal.
+Despite a wave of vows to zero out emissions by the middle of the century, the U.N. analysis found, countries’ plans between now and the end of the decade would give humanity less than a 20 percent chance of keeping warming to 1.5 Celsius.

 Missing the target would be catastrophic.
 Warming beyond 2 degrees Celsius could trigger the inexorable collapse of the Greenland ice sheet.
 Coral reefs would virtually disappear.
 Natural disasters would escalate.
 Prolonged droughts and crop-destroying floods could put millions of people at risk of starvation.